-The isotropic states commute with their optimizer and the product $\rho^\alpha_{iso} \tau^{-\alpha}_{iso}$ is an (not normalized) isotropic state.
+The isotropic states commute with their optimizer, and the product $\rho^\alpha_{iso}(F) \tau^{-\alpha}_{iso}$ is a (not normalized) isotropic state.
 Isotropic states have positive entries in a product basis~\cite{zhu2010additivity}.
-Therefore, from Theorem~\ref{CC} it follows that the $\mathfrak{D}_{\alpha,z}$ is additive when one state is an isotropic state.
+Therefore, from Theorem~\ref{CC} it follows that the $\mathfrak{D}_{\alpha,z}$ are additive when one state is an isotropic state.